marcrdavis/ArduinoTITO-PlayerTracking/README.md

   with the BETTORSlots TITO and TITO Deluxe hardware.
 Please see the included documentation for more details.

+  NEW!
+The MEGA Sketches now support ESP8266 WiFi!
+The easiest way is to use the Songhe Mega2560 + WiFi R3; or you can use any compatible ESP8266 module

   Build 20221023 Updates

   - Adds support for ESP8266 WiFi via the Songhe Mega2560 + WiFi R3 board; other ESP8266 implementations may work as well